-3. Statement of the management body on the risk profile pursuant to Article 435 para.1 (f) CRR
+3. Statement of the management body on the risk profile pursuant to Article 435 para.
+1 (f) CRR

-Statement on the risk profile of the Bank (pursuant to Article 435 (1)(f) CRR)
+Statement on the risk profile of the Bank (pursuant to Article 435 para.
+1 (f) CRR)

 The Bank's risk management is carried out in the context of the framework specifications of Basel Pillar II, taking into account primarily national legislation within the framework of Section 25a KWG, as well as the various topic-specific circulars.
-We implemented the requirements of the BaFin's new capital adequacy assessment guidelines (Supervisory assessment of banks' internal capital adequacy concepts and their integration into processes of integrated performance and bank management, revised ICAAP - Internal Capital Adequacy Assessment Process - guidelines) at the end of 2019 (see Section 6 Risk Management).
-Our risk management processes ensure that risk-bearing capacity is available at all times in accordance with the new requirements from both the normative perspective and the economic perspective.
+We have been implementing the requirements of the BaFin's capital adequacy assessment guidelines (Supervisory assessment of banks' internal capital adequacy concepts and their integration into processes of integrated performance and bank management, revised ICAAP - Internal Capital Adequacy Assessment Process - guidelines) since the end of 2018 (see Section 6 Risk Management).
+Our risk management processes ensure that risk-bearing capacity is available at all times in accordance with the current requirements from both the normative perspective and the economic perspective.